Zaria Airport

 Zaria Airport (IATA: ZAR, ICAO: DNZA) is an airport serving Zaria, a city in the Kaduna State of Nigeria.
 The airport is 7 km north of the city.
 Nigerian College of Aviation Technology NCAT is based on the grounds of the airport.

-There is no scheduled airline operations at the airport.
+There are no scheduled airline operations at the airport.
 The airport is for training students to become pilots.
-It's institution of aviation technology which is a federal government that control the affair of the college of technology.
+It is an institution of aviation technology which is controlled by the federal government to control the affairs of the College of Technology.

 The Zaria non-directional beacon (Ident: ZA) is on the field.

 History

-The Nigerian College of Aviation Technology Zaria was setup in 1964 with the responsibility of training pilots, Air traffic controller, Aircraft maintenance engineers, Aeronautical Telecommunication engineers, cabin crew, flight dispatchers and other aviation professional.
+The Nigerian College of Aviation Technology Zaria was set up in 1964 responsible for training pilots, air traffic controllers, aircraft maintenance engineers, aeronautical telecommunication engineers, cabin crew, flight dispatchers, and other aviation professionals.